lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ![Extension home page](./images/extension-page.png)

 We still need to make it available from our org.
-To do so, from the context menu, click on "*Share/Unshare*" to open a side panel where you can type the name of organizations you want your extension be available:
+To do so, from the context menu, click on "*Share/Unshare*" to open a side panel where you can type the name of organizations you want your extension to be available:

 ![Share the extension](./images/share-with-org.png)